peterhgruber/writingsmartcontracts_algo/README.md

 * **Purestake** at https://developer.purestake.io/

 # Disclaimer
-All examples are **for educational purposes only** and have **not been audited** for security risks.
+All code examples are **for educational purposes only** and have **not been audited** for security risks.
 Some examples are explicitly designed to include security flaws so that they can be discussed in class.
 Do not use any of the code in real-world projects.
 Do not use wallets that contain significant holdings in an educational context.

 # License
 * All software code is made available under MIT license (https://choosealicense.com/licenses/mit/)